National Museum of Ireland, Turlough Park

-The National Museum of Ireland – Country Life is located in Turlough village, 8 km northeast of Castlebar, County Mayo, Ireland.
-Established in 2001, the museum is part of the National Museum of Ireland and is the only national museum outside Dublin.
+The National Museum of Ireland – Country Life, officially National Museum of Ireland, Turlough Park from 2026, is a branch of the National Museum of Ireland.
+Located near Turlough village, 8 km northeast of Castlebar, County Mayo, Ireland, and established in 2001, the museum is Ireland's only national museum outside Dublin.
 The museum exhibits the way of life of rural Irish people between 1850 and 1950, and is in the grounds of Turlough Park House.
 There are displays about the home, the natural environment, trades and crafts, communities, and working on the land and on water.

 History

 Turlough House

 The current Turlough House was designed by Thomas Newenham Deane, who also designed the Kildare Street branch of the National Museum of Ireland.
 It was built from 1863 to 1867, and was owned by the Fitzgerald family of Turlough.

 Museum

 In 1991, the house and 36 acres were purchased by the Mayo County Council.
 The house was renovated and an adjacent museum building was constructed in the slope of a hill above a pond.
 The Country Life Museum opened in September 2001.
 The upstairs of the original house is used as offices by the museum's small staff, and the downstairs is on show to the public.

 Landscape surrounding the Museum of Country Life.